The Economy’s Impact on HR in 2026 (And How to Respond)

 Employees expect inflation-adjusted raises.

-Cost-of-living varies by location.
+Cost of living varies by location.

 Retention pressure increases.